 So this is it.
 Come along for the final installment of a four part series on our Great American Road Trip.

-and Colonial Williamsburg, the restored capital of colonial Virginia and the country’s largest living history museum, where men and women of the American revolution lived and worked.
+And Colonial Williamsburg, the restored capital of colonial Virginia where men and women of the American revolution lived.

 After leaving Virginia we headed north into Pennsylvania’s gentle and fertile farm country where we stopped at the York Harley Davidson factory and shopped in the Amish town of Bird in Hand while looking out for horse and buggy.
 (Yes, we saw them.)